 Participants and mode of work

-The ICG will be co-convened by Portugal and the United Kingdon with participation from the following Contracting Parties: Belgium, France, Norway, Spain and Sweden.
+The ICG will be co-convened by Portugal and the United Kingdon with participation from the following Contracting Parties: Belgium, France, Norway, Spain and Sweden and from the observer organisation WNA.
 In accordance with OSPAR Rules of Procedure, the ICG will be opened to all Contracting Parties and Observers.
 The ICG will work via correspondence and if necessary, meet.

 Timetable